 She has been a visiting professor at YaleUniversity and the Jewish Theological Seminary.
 She has also lectured in a variety of other academic and non-academic settings, including Hebrew University, the University of Chicago, Florida Atlantic University, the United Synagogue of Conservative Judaism, the Central Conference of American Rabbis, the Freehof Institute for Progressive Halakhah, Limmud UK, the World Union for Progressive Judaism, the Masorti movement in Latin America, and the Union for Reform Judaism.

 Dr. Gray is a founding member of the HUC-JIR Faculty Council and served on the HUC-JIR Board of Governors from 2009-2012 as the elected Faculty Governor.
-She will begin serving as NY Faculty Chair on 7/1/2014.
-Dr. Gray is also active in the profession, currently serving as co-chair of the History and Literature of Early Rabbinic Judaism Section of the Society for Biblical Literature and as a member of the Program Committee of the Association for Jewish Studies.
+She currently serves as Chair of the NY Faculty.
+Dr. Gray is also active in the profession, having just completed (2015) two terms as co-chair of the History and Literature of Early Rabbinic Judaism section of the Society for Biblical Literature and currently serving as a member of the Program Committee of the Association for Jewish Studies.
 She also sits on the editorial boards of the Journal of Jewish Ethics and of HUC Press.

 A Talmud in Exile: The Influence of Yerushalmi Avodah Zarah on the Formation of Bavli Avodah Zarah (Providence, RI: Brown Judaic Studies, 2005) (available from amazon.com).